ayhokuyan/CS550-Machine-Learning/README.md

 ###  Project:
 Image Domain Adaptation using Cyclic Generative Adversarial Networks
 - Used Cycle GANs to transform the images from the photograph to cartoon domain.
+- Custom framed and cropped face cartoon dataset is used.
 - Experimented on Vanilla GAN, LSGAN and Wasserstein GAN architectures.
 - Used [this repo](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) to train the networks.
 - Frechet Inception Distance (FID) implemented to measure performance.